-Research and development expenditures are expensed as incurred.
-Research and development costs primarily consist of: employee-related expenses, including salaries and benefits; share-based compensation expense; expenses incurred under agreements with clinical research organizations (CROs); fees paid to investigators who are participating in our clinical trials; consultants and other vendors that assist in the conduct of the Company's clinical trials; the cost of acquiring and manufacturing clinical trial materials, including materials used in process validation (i.e., to the extent that those materials are manufactured prior to receiving regulatory approval for those products and are not expected to be sold commercially); facilities costs that do not have an alternative future use; related depreciation and other allocated expenses; license fees for and milestone payments related to in-licensed products and technologies; and costs associated with animal testing activities and regulatory approvals.
+Research and development expenditures are expensed as incurred, and consist of: employee-related expenses, including salaries and benefits; share-based compensation expense; expenses incurred under agreements with clinical research organizations (CROs); fees paid to investigators for treating patients in the context of participating in our clinical trials; consultants and other vendors that assist in the conduct of the Company's clinical trials; the cost of acquiring and manufacturing clinical trial materials, including materials used in process validation (i.e., to the extent that those materials are manufactured prior to receiving regulatory approval for those products and are not expected to be sold commercially); cost of facilities where those facilities do not have an alternative future use; related depreciation and other allocated expenses; license fees for and milestone payments related to in-licensed products and technologies; and costs associated with animal testing activities and regulatory approvals.
 Assets acquired that are used for research and development and that have no future alternative use are expensed as in-process research and development.

 Clinical trials are inherently complex and often involve multiple service providers.
-Because billing for services often lags by a substantial period of time, we often are required to estimate and accrue a significant portion of our clinical expenses.
+Because billing for services often lags by a month or more, we are often required to estimate, and therefore accrue, a significant portion of our clinical expenses.
 This process involves reviewing open contracts and communicating with our subject matter expert personnel as well as the appropriate service provider personnel to identify services that have been performed on our behalf but for which no invoice has been received.
-We accrue for unbilled services performed, both partially and fully completed, and the associated cost incurred
+We accrue the cost for unbilled services performed, both partially and fully completed.

 Payments to service providers can either be based on hourly rates for service or based on achievement of performance driven milestones.
-When accruing clinical expenses, we estimate the time period over which services will be performed during the life of the entire clinical program, the total cost of the program, and the level of effort to be expended in each intervening period.
+When accruing clinical trial expenses, we estimate the time period over which services will be performed during the life of the entire clinical program, the total cost of the program, and the level of effort to be expended in each intervening period.
 We work with each service provider to obtain an estimate for incurred but unbilled services as of the end of the calendar quarter, including estimates for payments to site investigators.

 We work diligently to minimize, if not eliminate, estimates based solely on company generated calculations.
-If the service provider underestimates or overestimates the cost associated with a trial or service at any given point in time, adjustments to research and development expenses may be necessary in the following periods.
+If we and/or the service provider underestimates or overestimates the cost associated with a trial or service at any given point in time, adjustments to research and development expenses may be necessary in the following periods.
 Historically, our estimated accrued clinical expenses have closely approximated the actual expenses incurred.